The Spanish Prisoner: Plot

-Joe attempts to explain what happened to his employer and the police, but finds that Jimmy has made it appear that he has sold his Process to the Japanese.
+Joe attempts to explain what happened to his employer and the police but finds that Jimmy has made it appear that he has sold his Process to the Japanese.
 The Swiss bank account that Jimmy opened for him makes it look as though he is hiding assets, and the certificate he signed to join the club turns out to be a request for political asylum in Venezuela, which has no extradition treaty with the United States.
-The police show Joe that Jimmy's apartment is a façade, and that the club's members-only room was a normal restaurant.
+The police show Joe that Jimmy's apartment is a façade and that the club's members-only room is a normal restaurant.
 Joe is also framed for the murder of the company lawyer, George Lang.

 On the run, Joe reconnects with Susan, who says she believes his story.
 Joe remembers that the hotel on the island maintains video surveillance, which could prove that Jimmy was there.
 Susan takes him to the airport so he can fly back to the island.
 Seeing a police roadblock on the way to the airport, she convinces him to drive to Boston.

 At the airport in Boston, Susan gives Joe a plane ticket, and a camera bag, which unbeknownst to him contains a gun.
 Before passing through security, he realizes that Jimmy left his fingerprints on the book Joe was to deliver.
 He leaves the airport with Susan, still not realizing she is working against him.
 They purchase ferry tickets to return home.
 While Susan leaves to call Klein to inform him about the book, Joe attempts to board the ferry with the plane ticket, only to realize the ticket is for Venezuela, and that he was being set up.

 On the ferry, Jimmy suddenly appears and Susan turns on Joe; the final step of the con will be Joe's death, made to appear as a suicide.
 Jimmy reveals what he has done with the Process, and turns his gun on Joe, but is tranquilized by US Marshals pretending to be Japanese tourists.
-They reveal that they have been following Jimmy for months, and that Mr. Klein plotted the con to keep all the profits for himself.
+They reveal that they have been following Jimmy for months and that Mr. Klein plotted the con to keep all the profits for himself.
 Susan asks Joe for mercy, but he nonchalantly tells her she must "spend some time in [her] room", meaning prison.